 - Plus an additional 1% unlimited cash back as you pay for those purchases, whether you pay in full or over time.

-This all comes with no caps, no category restrictions, no quarterly enrollment hoops, no rotating categories.
+This all comes with no caps, no tiers, no category restrictions, no quarterly enrollment hoops, no rotating categories.
 All with no annual fee.
 The only way you don’t get your 1% + 1% total is if you default on your bill and don’t even make the minimum payments.
 You can redeem your cash rewards in full as soon as it totals $25 or more, via check or statement credit (i.e. if you have $31.44, you can get a check for $31.44).

 - If you ask for your cash rewards in the form if a statement credit, you’ll get 1.99% effective cash back.